White Boy Posse

-White Boy Posse (WBP), sometimes spelled as the Whiteboy Posse, is a Canadian white supremacist neo-Nazi organized crime group founded in 2003 in Edmonton, Alberta, Canada, the organization is primarily active in Western Canada.
+White Boy Posse (WBP), sometimes spelled as the Whiteboy Posse, is a Canadian White supremacist neo-Nazi organized crime group founded in 2003 in Edmonton, Alberta, Canada, the organization is primarily active in Western Canada.

 Formation and history

 The White Boy Posse was founded in the year 2003 by Sean "Fat Mike" Jackson, a close associate of the Hells Angels Motorcycle Club.

 Members are known to come from impoverished backgrounds, experiencing violence and abuse on a regular basis.
 Racist attitudes tend to initially be learned at home and later manipulated by gang leaders.

 The gang first received media attention in Edmonton in 2004 after five White Boy Posse members were kidnapped and assaulted by rival gang the Crazy Dragon Killers.

 Since its initial formation, the gang has since spread and currently operating in Alberta, Saskatchewan and the Northwest Territories.

 Structure and organization

 The White Boy Posse is a criminal enterprise that conducts cross-border business with a broad spectrum of other gangs and organized crime groups.
 The group is primarily active in Northern Alberta, but had reach as far as Yellowknife.
 Groups like the White Boy Posse are employed by larger criminal organizations to carry out crimes that would risk drawing police attention.

 Fully initiated members, referred to as "fully-patched", sport tattoos of the gang.
-WPB members also tend to exhibit tattoos of typical Nazi symbolism clichés including swastikas, the reichsadler, and other related national socialist motifs reminiscent of the Third Reich.
-However, they appear to have no links to any of the country's white power skinhead gangs, despite their neo-Nazi ideologies.
-Nevertheless, the WBP is widely considered by law enforcement to be bent on white supremacism.
+WBP members also tend to exhibit tattoos of typical Nazi symbolism clichés including the Hakenkreuz, the reichsadler, and other related national socialist motifs reminiscent of the Third Reich.
+However, they appear to have no links to any of the country's white power skinhead gangs, despite their neo-Nazi ideological stance.
+Nevertheless, the WBP is widely considered by Canadian law enforcement to be bent on racial supremacism.